Ugo Rondinone: The 1990s

-The 1990s are marked by a dizzying proliferation of works, the “domino effect” set up by the artist and fueled by the “exhibition-as-form” that gives his art a rhizomic perspective.
+The 1990s were marked by a dizzying proliferation of works, the "domino effect" set up by the artist and fueled by the "exhibition-as-form" that gives his art a rhizomic perspective.
 One need only look at the different pairings that articulate themselves around the sun paintings to assess the wide range of possibilities.
-Other “figures” independent of these paintings also emerged.
-This is notably the case with heyday, which appears to be nearly identical to the exhibition Cry me a river, organized once again at the Galerie Walcheturm in Zurich in 1995.
-A sculptural self-portrait of the artist placed in a sterile environment—but in contrast to previous presentations in the gallery, a space no longer closed off from the urban landscape outside it—the work, inspired by the fictional character Jean Des Esseintes in Joris-Karl Huysmans' 1884 novel À rebours, offers up yet another variation on the ideas of turning inward on oneself and spiritual withdrawal.
+Other "figures" independent of these paintings also emerged.

+This is notably the case with heyday, which appears to be nearly identical to the exhibition Cry Me a River, organized once again at the Galerie Walcheturm in Zurich in 1995.
+A sculptural self-portrait of the artist placed in a sterile environment—but in contrast to previous presentations in the gallery, a space no longer closed off from the urban landscape outside it—the work, inspired by the fictional character Jean Des Esseintes in Joris-Karl Huysmans's 1884 novel À rebours (Against Nature), offers up yet another variation on the ideas of turning inward on oneself and spiritual withdrawal.

-Another “figure” entered Rondinone's corpus in the 1990s: the clown.
+Another "figure" entered Rondinone's corpus in the 1990s: the clown.
 Clowns appeared in his work at the beginning of the decade and were then portrayed in several different mediums and modes of presentation: in drawings or a mural; in photographs, videos or performances; and in installations or sculptures, once again demonstrating the artist's impressive latitude.

-Examples include two groups of hyperrealistic sculptures conceived between 2000 and 2002 (if there were anywhere but desert) and between 2014 and 2016 (vocabulary of solitude), the latter a spectacular work consisting of forty-five “passive” clowns scattered throughout the exhibition space.
-“As a group,” Rondinone explains, “the forty-five clowns represent one single person, dividing its twenty-four-hour day into forty-five homebound activities (...) creating a cycle of a twenty-four-hour loop.”
+Examples include two groups of hyperrealistic sculptures conceived between 2000 and 2002 (if there were anywhere but desert) and between 2014 and 2016 (vocabulary of solitude), the latter a spectacular work consisting of forty-five "passive" clowns scattered throughout the exhibition space.
+"As a group," Rondinone explains, "the forty-five clowns represent one single person, dividing its twenty-four-hour day into forty-five homebound activities (...) creating a cycle of a twenty-four-hour loop."